 Memmel was only slated to compete on beam during the competition.
 Finishing a tenth of point behind Alicia Sacromone at the 2011 Visa Championships, Memmel was ranked second in the country on the event.

 Memmel’s injury and subsequent recovery hindered her preparation for the event.
 Memmel fell twice during the routine and in the blink of an eye, her 2012 comeback was over.
 Memmel’s petition for Visa’s was denied and the gymnastics community battled over “Memmelgate”.
-There's no need to rehash the debate but it's fair to say it was a controversial decision.
+There's no need to rehash the debate but it's fair to say it was a very controversial decision.

 Currently, Chellsie is on the Kellogg’s Tour of Gymnastics Champions and announced her intention to retire following the Tour.
 This is the part where I should talk about how much she will be missed.
 Time and again, Chellsie Memmel defied critics, age, and sometimes even logic with her comebacks.
 The term “Never give up” takes on new meaning with Memmel.
 Her perseverance, competitive drive, and selfless attitude qualifies her among the great champions of the sport.
 When faced with adversity or injury, Memmel never gave up fighting for herself, or Team USA.
 Logically, I should believe Memmel when she says that she is going to retire.
 However, I know that when I am sitting in the stands in Hartford at the the 2013 Visa Championships and the athletes march onto the floor, my eyes will be searching for the familiar face from Wisconsin.